Memories of Church Fenton....

 On April the 29th.
 1992, Mrs. Gladys Jewitt, Mrs. Pauline Woods, (Mrs Gladys Jewitts Daughter), and Mr. Geoffrey Jewitt, placed a wreath of flowers on the grave of F/O. Ievers on behalf of the villagers of Ulleskelf and the Lads of No.15 BDS.
 Fifty years after the incident, they still remember their gallant officer.
 The flowers here were placed by the webmaster and his wife on the reunion weekend 2001.

-almost 70 years ago.
+from almost 70 years ago.

 The year was 1937 - or thereabouts.
 I would have been perhaps ten years old, and very thrilled to be shown around a real R.A.F Station - Church Fenton.